Neyman's C(\alpha) Test for Unobserved Heterogeneity: The test for unobserved parameter heterogeneity

-As the dimension of parameter under test grows, the sequential conditioning argument described above implies that the optimal test statistics will still follow a mixture of $\chi^{2}$ distribution asymptotically under the null, albeit with more complex weights.
-If $J$ happens to be a diagonal matrix, the weights take a very simple form.
+The test statistic, when dimension grows, continues to follow a mixture of $\chi^2$ distribution asymptotically under the null, albeit with more complex weights.
+In the simplest case, if both $J$ and $\Omega$ happen to be diagonal matrices, then all off-diagonal terms in the second-order score matrix drop and the weights take a very simple form.
 For $\xi \in \Xi \subset \mathbb{R}^{q}$ and let the residual score for $\xi$ be $\tilde S_{\xi, n}$ with its covariance matrix as $\Sigma_{q}$.
 The diagonality of $J$ implies diagonality of $\Sigma_{q}$.
 The optimal test statistic for $H_{0}: \xi_{1} = \dots = \xi_{q} =0$ against $H_{a}: \xi_{i} \neq 0$ for at least one $i$ is